jedgroev/SGWebsite/lessons/20190312_lab_book_Franka_Marc/README.md

 We'll start with some lego activity to see how easy (or not) it is to document a simple process.
 This will help to start the discussion!

 ## exchange labbooks (15 min) - Franka
-Some explanation and tips:
+Critical look at:
-- Critically look: is all data and metadata available to reproduce the experiment?
+- Is all data and metadata available to reproduce the experiment?
-- Do I understand references to methods?
+- Do I understand references to methods at some other location?
+- Are experimental results (online) linked to the offline labbook?

 ## Different ways to organise your project & data, examples from colleagues (15 min) - Franka